 Increasing your withholding could eliminate the need to make a large payment with your tax return.
 To increase your withholding, complete EDD Form DE 4, Employee's Withholding Allowance Certificate, and give it to your employer's appropriate payroll staff.
 Get this form from your employer or by calling EDD at 888.745.3886.
-Download the DE 4 at edd.ca.gov or to use the online calculator, go to ftb.ca.gov and search for de 4.
+Download the DE 4 at edd.ca.gov or to use the online calculator to estimate your federal withholding, go to ftb.ca.gov and search for de 4.